-The Court ruled that a plea of guilty is not valid if it is not made voluntarily and intelligently.
-In order for a plea to be considered voluntary and intelligent, the defendant must understand the nature of the charges against them and the potential consequences of their plea.
-The Court held that, before accepting a plea of guilty, a court must ensure that the defendant is aware of their rights and understands their plea’s implications.
+In its ruling, the Court established that a plea of guilty is not valid if it is not made voluntarily and intelligently.
+The justices emphasized the importance of a defendant understanding the nature of the charges against them and the potential consequences of their plea.
+To ensure this understanding, the Court held that, before accepting a plea of guilty, a court must make certain that the defendant is aware of their rights and comprehends the implications of their plea.

 This decision is crucial in the criminal justice context because it safeguards defendants’ rights and ensures that they are not coerced into pleading guilty.
 It requires that defendants have all the necessary information to make an informed decision about their plea.
 The Court’s ruling in Boykin v.
 Alabama helps to maintain the integrity of the criminal justice system by ensuring that only valid guilty pleas are accepted.